-Looking for other means of creative expression George began shooting food photographs for Vogue Magazine in the Early 1980's with Carolyn Lockhart; who was then both menswear editor and food editor of Vogue.
-His food photography revolutionized the way food was photographed, as he approached food with the eye of a fashion photographer and often worked with 35mm cameras hand held in natural light.
-This was a huge departure from the convention in the early 1980's.
-In the late 1980's George pioneered the short depth of field look in his food photography that has become the worldwide standard of how food is still photographed today.
+His food photography revolutionized the way food was photographed.
+He approached food with the eye of a fashion photographer and often worked with 35 mm cameras handheld in natural light.
+George pioneered the short depth of field look that has become the worldwide standard for how food is still photographed.

-His food photographs have since appeared in over 30 countries in publications such as Vogue Italia, Madame Figaro Paris, Gentleman’s Quarterly, Martha Stewart Living, Gourmet, Gourmet Traveller, Vogue Entertaining and Travel and an array of Vogue and other magazines from Russia to Brazil.
-He has photographed many cookbooks and his advertising clients include Wedgewood, Royal Doulton, McDonalds, Sara Lee, Continental food products to name a few.
-He has worked extensively in London, Paris and New York over the course of his long career.
+His food photographs have since appeared in over 30 countries in publications such as Vogue Italia, Madame Figaro Paris, Gentleman’s Quarterly, Martha Stewart Living, Gourmet, Vogue Entertaining and Travel and an array of other magazines from Russia to Brazil.
+He has photographed several cookbooks, and his advertising clients include Wedgewood, Royal Doulton, McDonald's and Wild Turkey Bourbon to name just a few.

 A sample of our students images